 In another song, “Awusa Dzimi,” you hear the universal lament of the orphans of the world.
 The composition is much much older than Bob Marley’s “Redemption Song.”
 But the pathos is the same.

 Regardless of the title of the song, you will still be within the sensuous world of highlife music.
-The pity is there is a lot of this stuff out there from the past that has been ignored, and would have been shoved into oblivion but for the efforts of few enterprising musicians like Kpakpo.
+The pity is there is a lot of this stuff out there that has been ignored, and would have been shoved into oblivion but for the efforts of few enterprising musicians like Kpakpo.

 Listen to Kpakpo play alongside Ray, or any of the musicians on some of the songs, and you hear fellow travelers heading in the same direction, each providing out of his head a tonal edge to the other’s effort while still delivering the musical attitude that is highlife.

 But as you listen, under it all, you may notice some other influences this time; mostly in the style of the horn player Kpakpo.
-As an avid student of jazz, he shows tinges of Hubbard, Farmer and Masekela.
+As an avid student of jazz, he shows tinges of Hubbard, Farmer and sometimes Masekela.

 In a sense, “Kaya” can serve as a primer for the highlife novice.
 The initiated will still be at home, while “Kaya” provides the tie that pulls a precious cultural heritage into the 21st century and beyond – bringing along a heavy load of nostalgia.